 The informal, even clandestine, relations that Jordan maintains with Israel have the advantage of not provoking trouble.
 The key to Jordan's relations with Israel lies - paradoxically - in their not being codified by legal instruments: that they are unofficial means that they can be denied.
 What Shimon Peres calls a relationship "characterized by understanding more than by [formal] agreement," should not be tampered with lightly.
 Prime Minister Yitzhak Shamir publicly describes relations with Jordan as a "de facto peace."
 Not surprisingly, he and many Israelis prefer this to a formal but cold peace.

 This pessimistic conclusion does not imply that all peace treaties between Arab states and Israel are counterproductive, only that the costs must be carefully weighted against benefits.
 Overall, Egypt's treaty with Israel probably serves those two countries (and therefore the U.S.) better than any alternative.
 In the case of Jordan, however, the costs associated with a formal treaty appear to exceed the benefits.

-A friendly state of war serves as well or better that a hostile state of peace.
+A friendly state of war serves as well or better than a hostile state of peace.
 Washington should take heed.